sr-gi/bolt13/13-watchtowers.md

 ## Overview

 All off-chain protocols assume the user remains online and synchronised with the network.
 To alleviate this assumption, customers can hire a third party watching service (a.k.a Watchtower) to watch the blockchain and respond to channel breaches on their behalf.

-At a high level, the client sends an encrypted penalty transaction alongside a transaction locator to the Watchtower.
-Both the encryption key and the transaction locator are derived from the commitment transaction id, meaning that the Watchtower will be able to decrypt the penalty transaction only after the corresponding breach is seen on the blockchain.
+At a high level, every time there is a new transfer in the client's lightning channel, the client sends the Watchtower an encrypted penalty transaction and a transaction locator.
+Internally, the Watchtower maps the transaction locator to the encrypted penalty transaction.
+If there is a breach in the lightning channel, the Watchtower can identify it with the locator, and use the commitment transaction ID to compute the decryption key.
+With the decryption key, the tower decrypt the encrypted penalty transaction and broadcast it to the network.
 Therefore, the Watchtower does not learn any information about the client's channel unless there is a channel breach (channel-privacy).

-Due to replace-by-revocation Lightning channels, the client should send data to the Watchtower for every new update in the channel, otherwise the Watchtower may not be able to respond to specific breaches.
+Due to replace-by-revocation Lightning channels, the client should send data to the Watchtower for every new update in the channel, otherwise the Watchtower cannot respond to all potential breaches.

 Finally, optional extensions can be offered by the Watchtower to provide stronger guarantees to the client, such as a signed receipt for every new job.
 The rationale for the receipt is to build an _accountable_ Watchtower as the customer can later use it as publicly verifiable evidence if the Watchtower fails to protect them.